iterorganization/IMAS-Python/docs/source/configuring.rst

 -----------------------------------------------------

 ``IMAS_AL_DISABLE_VALIDATE``
-    By default, imas-python :ref:`validates <IDS validation>` IDSs to check that all data is consistent with their coordinates during a :py:meth:`~imas.db_entry.DBEntry.put` or :py:meth:`~imas.db_entry.DBEntry.put_slice`.
+    By default, IMAS-Python :ref:`validates <IDS validation>` IDSs to check that all data is consistent with their coordinates during a :py:meth:`~imas.db_entry.DBEntry.put` or :py:meth:`~imas.db_entry.DBEntry.put_slice`.